Irregular triads in 3-uniform hypergraphs: Introduction

-This is an interesting problem from a model theoretic perspective, as it is clearly asking one to develop ``higher arity'' analogues of important model theoretic notions, such as VC-dimension and stability.
-In this paper we consider this question in the context of two types of regularity for $3$-uniform hypergraphs.
-To state the problems and results in detail, we require the definitions of the next section.
-The reader familiar with these definitions may jump to Section \ref{subsec:results}.
+This is an interesting problem from a model theoretic perspective, as it is asking one to develop a higher arity analogue of stability, a problem which has been discussed in the model theory community for several years (see for example \cite{Shelah1,Takeuchi.2018}).

+\begin{question} What higher arity notion generalizes stability, in the same way that $\VC_k$-dimension generalizes $\VC$-dimension? \end{question}

+A convincing answer to Question \ref{prob:main2} has also remained open.
+Given the important applications of strong hypergraph regularity in combinatorics, as well as its connections to arithmetic structure \cite{Gowers.2007}, one might reasonably expect an answer to Problem \ref{prob:main} to lead to the ``right'' answer to Question \ref{prob:main2}, as well as important new tools and ideas in model theory.

+The focus of this paper is Problem \ref{prob:main} and Question \ref{prob:main2} in the setting of $3$-uniform hypergraphs, where our contributions are two-fold.
+First, we prove the first analogue of Theorem \ref{thm:stable} in the realm of strong hypergraph regularity in terms of a new higher arity generalization of stability (see Theorem \ref{thm:fopintro} below).
+Our work gives substantial evidence that this particular analogue of Theorem \ref{thm:stable} is robust, and the generalization of stability we define is the ``right'' answer to Question \ref{prob:main2}.

+Our second contribution is more complicated.
+We show that there are several distinct ways to formulate generalizations of Theorem \ref{thm:stable} in the setting of strong regularity for $3$-uniform hypergraphs, suggesting that Problem \ref{prob:main} does not have a single answer.
+We explore these distinct generalizations, related notions of higher arity stability, and specific examples.
+The sum of these results is the first significant contribution to understanding the full landscape of Problem \ref{prob:main}.
+Our work teases apart several potential generalizations of stability via their connections to Problem \ref{prob:main}, and the examples we give rule out certain natural ideas for how to generalize stability.
+Indeed, working out these subtle distinctions and uncovering the relevant examples were significant hurdles to correctly addressing Question \ref{prob:main2}, and we view this as a major contribution of this paper.

+We will now give a more detailed overview of our results (for full details, see Section \ref{subsec:results}).
+We begin by taking a slightly different perspective on Theorem \ref{thm:stable}.
+A naive attempt to generalize Theorem \ref{thm:stable} to the setting of $3$-uniform hypergraphs would be to insist that there are \emph{no} irregular triads.
+However, we will show that doing so reduces to a question about \emph{weak} regularity, rather than strong regularity (see Theorem \ref{thm:vdisceq}).
+Therefore, we start by giving a more flexible formulation of Theorem \ref{thm:stable}, which will illuminate the proper generalization to higher arities.
+In particular, the following is an exercise which gives an equivalent formulation of part (1) of Theorem \ref{thm:stable}.